AmphibiaWeb/amphibian-disease-tracker/_drafts/2016-04-11-PortalProgress.markdown

 categories: News, Resources
 ---

-Spring update on the Amphibian Disease portal: We are in alpha release with core features working and the beta version is in progress.
+Spring update on the Amphibian Disease portal: We are in alpha release with core features working!
+The beta version is in progress now.
 Most importantly we have outlined the framework for the portal, which is sketched out in a user's workflow diagram.

 ![Workflow schema](https://docs.google.com/drawings/d/1dlV446IKjq8GKNJoz0h7aLsCrKDUig0yqrGucEBq-H8/pub?w=960&h=540)